Clinical Negligence Scheme for General Practice frequently asked questions

 Medico-legal services (other than those directly relating to clinical negligence claims), such as representation at inquests or in relation to professional regulation matters;

 Claims for breach of confidentiality (due to wrongful disclosure of personal data) causing personal distress only.
 (See NHS (CNSGP) Regulations Section 5(1)(a) ).

 The following activities, unless they are being delivered under primary medical services contracts or are NHS ancillary health services under CNSGP:

-In addition to retaining the management of existing claims, and being involved in any run off cover, MDOs or other indemnity providers will continue to provide their members with advice and support on all non-NHS claims issues.
-For example, the following circumstances will not fall within CNSGP and so will be dealt with by your MDO or other provider:
+In addition to retaining the management of existing claims, and being involved in any run-off cover, MDOs or other indemnity providers continue to provide their members with advice and support on all non-NHS claims issues.
+For example, the following circumstances do not fall within CNSGP and so will be dealt with by your MDO or other provider:

 Complaints (unless there is also a claim for compensation arising out of alleged clinical negligence);